shishir/marionette-collective/website/reference/plugins/security_aes.md

 Please review the [Security Overview][SecurityOverview] for a general discussion about security in Marionette Collective.

-The earlier [SSLSecurity] only provided message signing and identification of clients, this new plugin builds on this adding payload encryption, identification of servers and optional automatic key distribution.

 The design goals of this plugin are:

  * Each actor - clients and servers - can have their own set of public and private keys